-You’ve gone through the observation phase of your Bible study, marking up your Bible with notes and highlights and comparing different translations.
+So you’ve gone through the observation phase of your Bible study, marking up your Bible with notes and highlights and comparing different translations.
 You’ve examined cross-references, studied the surrounding context, and are entering into interpretation mode.
-You’ve looked up biblical people, places, and events in your bible dictionaries or used Bible software to discover other relevant passages.
+And you’ve looked up biblical people, places, and events in your Bible dictionaries or used Bible software to discover other relevant passages.

 If you haven’t already, now’s the time to consult a good commentary.

 This is one of my favorite parts of Bible study.
 After I’ve done the work of gleaning insights on my own, it’s deeply rewarding to have my thinking refined by other students of God’s Word.
 And often, commentaries include long, practical discussions on application, which make them a wonderful tool for personal devotion.